mysan91/milestoneprojecttwo/README.md

 ### User Requirements
 * It has to be fun
-* Possibility to see how many moves you made during the game.
+* Possibility to go to main menu in the different themes.
-* Possibility to see how much time spent on each game.
 * Easy to navigate.
 * Having a good structure.
 * Visually appealing.